-By Leslie Rawls
+By Leslie Rawls in June 2020

 During noble silence at a recent retreat, a friend handed me a note that asked about bowing practice.
 I was grateful for the note for a couple reasons.
 First, even though I had planned to say something about bowing during my orientation talk, I didn’t.
 Our first night together was Halloween: the power had gone out, and the chilly Dharma Hall was full of spooky, flashlight-lit faces.